NCI900-Training-Organisation/intro-to-pytorch/docs/source/tutorial/dataloader.rst

         **Objectives:**
             #.
 Learn how to use pre-loaded data in PyTorch.
             #.
 Learn how to use custom data in PyTorch.
+            #.
+Learn how to use custom dataloader in PyTorch.

 PyTorch offers two data primitives—`torch.utils.data.DataLoader` and `torch.utils.data.Dataset`— which facilitate the use of both pre-loaded datasets and custom data.